 The rise in remote work has led to an increase in email phishing scams.
 Phishing scams are some of the most prevalent threats to cybersecurity for remote workforces, as well as some of the most sophisticated.

 Luckily, there are many solutions that exist to help pinpoint these phishing scams and train users to help spot scams and avoid falling victim to these cyber attacks.

 The best way to mitigate cybersecurity threats is to be prepared for them before they happen.
 The approach below can help provide the protection your company needs against today’s cybersecurity threats:

 - Identify valuable assets.
 Distinguish your company’s most valuable data that hackers may attempt to access and steal.

 - Protect your endpoints and assets.
-Once you’ve determined your organization's “crown jewels,” put the proper endpoints and layered defenses in place to protect them against the latest cybersecurity threats.
+Once you’ve determined your organization's “crown jewels,” put the proper managed cybersecurity, endpoint management, and layered defenses in place to protect them against the latest cybersecurity threats.

 - Educate users.
 Companies should consistently train their employees on common security risks and what they should (and should not) do to maximize security.

 - Plan for the inevitability of an attack.
 Go through practice drills with your employees so they’ll know what to do in the event of a cyber attack.